Cgchevis12/lab-report7/index.md

       numerical type 2
       Ctrl+o
       Ctrl+x

+      summarize:
+            After entering in the nano txt editor, edit the file through commands and then save the change
       ```
-      After entering in the nano txt editor, edit the file through commands and then save the change

    5.Run the tests, demonstrating that they now succeed